 The difference in the outcome for your smile when using invisible braces vs. wire braces is not noticeable at all.
 In fact, there is no difference in the final position of teeth.
 There are very few situations where align technology cannot achieve what normal braces can, and these are rare.
 The alternative braces can successfully target and solve more problems than the old braces could.
 This is because they are custom fitted to a model of your mouth; this model is taken at a dentist’s office and kept electronically, allowing professionals to run computer simulations of the best and quickest way to get your smile perfect.

 Align technology is used for fixing crooked teeth and improving your smile.
 That’s just its general purpose.
 Here’s a more complete list:

 - Overbite problems – this is a situation when your upper teeth are extended over your lower ones.
-If overbite is not taken care of, it may cause further problems like irritation, gum diseases etc.
+If the overbite is not taken care of, it may cause further problems like irritation, gum diseases, etc.

-- Crossbite problems – characterized as a misalignment of your upper and lower jaw.
+- Crossbite problems – are characterized as a misalignment of your upper and lower jaw.

 The Final Verdict